 One of the wonderful things about childhood is that children can find fun in everything.
-Even a rainy day is full of possibilities, suddenly the world is dripping wet, and special clothes and umbrellas are required, it is all such a novelty!
+Even a rainy day is full of possibilities.
+Suddenly the world is dripping wet, and special clothes and umbrellas are required, it is all such a novelty!

 1. First look at the pictures together and discuss which sound matches which picture.
 Practise clapping and saying the rhythms together.
 Try guessing which is which as you clap the sound and ask the child which picture it belongs to.
 Mix them up to make it a bit more tricky!

 2. Decide together which instruments are best to make each sound, a bang and shake of the tambourine for SPLASH for example, or tapping a triangle for Pitter-Patter Pitter-Patter.
-If you don’t have four different instruments just improvise with biscuit tins, wooden sticks and home made shakers.
-Younger children will be very happy just matching the sounds to the pictures and perhaps choosing the right instruments too.
+If you don’t have four different instruments you can just improvise.
+You can use biscuit tins, wooden sticks and home made shakers.
+But if you want to start your own collection, this bundle of percussion instruments is great value!

-3. If the children have grasped these ideas easily you can take the game a step further by making it a memory game too.
-Having agreed which instrument belongs to which sound, hold up each picture in turn and see if they can make the correct sound with the right instrument, making sure everyone has a go.
+3. Younger children are very happy just matching the sounds to the pictures and perhaps choosing the right instruments too.
+But if they’ve grasped these ideas easily you can take the game a step further by making it a memory game too.
+Having agreed which instrument belongs to which sound, hold up each picture in turn and see if they can make the correct sound with the right instrument.

-4. By now, everyone is familiar with the rhythms, instruments and which picture they belong to.
+5. By now, everyone is familiar with the rhythms, instruments and which picture they belong to.
 So now you can add some movement to the game.
 Move into a space and encourage everyone to ‘blow some magic’ on their hands and rub it on their feet!
 They can even put their magic boots on and put up their pretend umbrellas!

 If you’re looking for inspiration on how you can integrate these Rainy Day Rhythm games into a music lesson, take a look at my rain themed lesson plan.